 “Not only were we looking at gender expression, but at also the racist expectations.
 The white person becomes this high-society dandy, like the ideal of what a man should be, but then her handmaid is forced to take the seed.
 She becomes this aggressive valet who’s violent.”

 This month, New York Pride announced that Smith would lead a rally against police brutality as part of the city’s Pride Month.
 In 2018, he took part in Variety’s Transgender in Hollywood Roundtable with Laverne Cox, Alexandra Billings, Jen Richards, and Trace Lysette to talk about the realities of being transgender and working in Hollywood.
 As part of FOX’s #TVforAll campaign for Pride Month, he sat down for a roundtable to talk about Pride, Black Lives Matter, and more with GLAAD, Alexandra Grey, Peppermint, and 9-1-1: Lone Star costar Rafael Silva on June 22.
-For #TVforAll, Brian said:
+For #TVforAll, Smith said:

 “[I] would love to see more queer superheroes, action heroes, and romantic leads who happen to be LGBTQIA, and more projects that populate the world of the show with diverse characters without preface.
 I’m hoping to see more TV shows and films that center characters who are LGBTQIA+ without centralizing their sexuality or gender identity.”

-In the fifth episode, the crew take a call at a male strip club and Paul helps a woman named Josie because she has glitter in her eyes.
-The two hit it off and Josie even brings a gift basket for Paul at the firehouse the following day, leaving her number inside the basket.
-Later on while working out, Mateo tells Paul his phone is blowing up; it’s Josie.
+In the fifth episode, the crew take a call at a male strip club, and Paul helps a woman named Josie because she has glitter in her eyes.
+The two hit it off, and Josie even brings a gift basket for Paul at the firehouse the following day, leaving her number inside the basket.
+Later on, while working out, Mateo tells Paul his phone is blowing up; it’s Josie.
 Paul tells Mateo and T.K. that they’re texting and she’s “almost-too-good-to-be-true cool.”
 Maybe he wants to enjoy the fantasy of what could be before reality inevitably finds a way to disappoint.
-T.K. and Mateo try their best to stay positive for Paul but he tells them things are a bit more complicated for him.
-He usually meets women on a dating app and everything’s in the profile, no surprises.
+T.K. and Mateo try their best to stay positive for Paul, but he tells them things are a bit more complicated for him.
+He usually meets women on a dating app, and everything’s in the profile, no surprises.
 Paul says when it comes to sharing something that personal, you go by the Rule of Threes.
-He has to assume when he tells one person, he’s telling three.
-T.K. tells him that straight, gay, bi, or trans, dating sucks and there’s no way around it.
-Analyze the risk and if he feels safe, he takes the leap.
+He has to assume when he tells one person; he’s telling three.
+T.K. tells him that straight, gay, bi, or trans, dating sucks, and there’s no way around it.
+Analyze the risk, and if he feels safe, he takes the leap.

-Paul and Josie finally go on a date at the bowling alley and all seems to be going well, even making plans for another date.
+Paul and Josie finally go on a date at the bowling alley, and all seems to be going well, even making plans for another date.
 Towards the end of the night, though, Paul tells Josie there’s something they haven’t talked about yet.
-The next day at the firehouse, Paul begins to tell T.K. how the date went but he sees Josie outside, wanting to talk to him.
+The next day at the firehouse, Paul begins to tell T.K. how the date went, but he sees Josie outside, wanting to talk to him.
 Josie tells him she’s embarrassed by how she reacted, saying she owes him an apology.
 She can’t stop thinking about him.
 She really likes him; he is literally the man of her dreams.
 But Josie says she guesses she’s not as evolved as she thought she was.
-She does like Paul but she doesn’t think this is something she can get past.
+She does like Paul, but she doesn’t think this is something she can get past.
 That night after his shift, Paul walks outside the firehouse to find T.K. and Carlos sitting against Carlos’ car.
-T.K. tells Paul he’s coming out with them, they’re not taking no for an answer.
-Paul assumes T.K. told Carlos about him and Carlos just responds with “he’s straight?”
+T.K. tells Paul he’s coming out with them, and they’re not taking no for an answer.
+Paul assumes T.K. told Carlos about him and Carlos just responds with, “you’re straight?”
 He doesn’t judge.
 The three get to a dance club and party the night away.
 Dating may not come easy to Paul, but what does is his family at the 126 who support him and accept him for who he is.